AmalPanickassery/Ubuntu_NAS_Security_Project/documentation/security_testing.md

   <img width="701" height="95" alt="Screenshot 2026-09-05 160856" src="https://github.com/user-attachments/assets/9df5ccd9-88ba-4914-a857-cca9535fbe78" />

 - As expected, the users have full access (i.e. ***rwx***) to their corresponding user home directory.
-This ensures other users can't view to edit another user's permissions etc.
+This ensures other users can't view or edit another user's permissions etc.